-Bob Crawford is retired after 42 years as a Queen’s University professor and administrator.
+Bob Crawford spent 42 years as a Queen’s University professor and administrator.
 He joined Ryandale when he became more aware of the issues of poverty and homelessness in Kingston, and was invited to attend a board meeting and to visit the Transition House.

 His hope for Ryandale is that it will grow and enable more individuals to move from homelessness to independent living.

 Shortly after graduating from St. Lawrence College in 2006, Kingston Campus, Dave started working with Ryandale.
-He currently manages Ryandale’s Transition House.
+He now manages one of Ryandale’s transition houses.

 “Ryandale is a place of hope and optimism.
 If you have neither upon arrival, may you leave with both”.

-Jane joined Ryandale in 2019 after spending two years as the operations manager of St. George’s Cathedral, and seeing first-hand the need for greater access to support services for Kingston’s vulnerable population.
-She is a communications professional with a background in promotions, public speaking and community engagement, and hopes to use these to help Ryandale achieve its mission of ensuring safe accommodation and access to essential support services for the largest number of people possible.
+Jane joined Ryandale in 2019 after spending two years as the operations manager at St. George’s Cathedral and seeing the need for better access to support services in Kingston.
+As Ryandale’s Operations Administrator, she hopes to help Ryandale achieve its mission of providing safe housing and access to services for the largest number of people possible.

-Katie Osborne is a Logistics Officer, currently serving in the Canadian Armed Forces.
-After year’s of watching the impact of family members and close friends struggling with mental health, addiction and homelessness, she decided she wanted to make a change.
-After searching the local area for opportunities, she stumbled upon a call for volunteers to serve as Board Member for Ryandale.
+Katie Osborne is a Logistics Officer with the Canadian Armed Forces.
+After years of watching family members and close friends struggle with mental health, addiction and homelessness, she decided she wanted to make a change and discovered a call for volunteers to the Ryandale Board.

-Her hope is to help as many people as possible, to get back on their feet and become happy, productive and contributing members of society.
+Her hope is to help as many people as possible get back on their feet and become happy, productive and contributing members of society.

 Friends of Ryandale